Chanathip Songkrasin: Muangthong United

 On 27 January 2016, it was announced that Chanathip, along with his BEC Tero teammates Peerapat Notchaiya and Tanaboon Kesarat, would be joining Muangthong United on loan for the 2016 season.
 Chanathip netted his first goal for Muangthong United on 1 May 2016 when he scored from Tristan Do's cross in the 18th minute, in what turned out to be the only goal in a victory over Chonburi.
 Chanathip later permanently joined Muangthong United for an undisclosed fee.
 He helped his club to win the 2016 Thai League and 2016 Thai League Cup in his first season.

-Chanathip Songkrasin produced a strong performance in the 2017 AFC Champions League group stage in the first two games against Brisbane Roar and Kashima Antlers, from which Muangthong United managed to collect four points.
+Chanathip Songkrasin produced a strong performance in the 2017 AFC Champions League group stage in the first two games against Australian club Brisbane Roar and Japanese club Kashima Antlers, from which Muangthong United managed to collect four points.
 He was named man of the match for both games.

 Hokkaido Consadole Sapporo

 In December 2016, it was announced that Chanathip would be joining the newly promoted J.League side Hokkaido Consadole Sapporo in the summer of 2017 on loan from Muangthong United, lasting for a season and a half.
 Chanathip was officially presented by Consadole Sapporo on 11 January 2017.
 This loan followed Chanathip's impressive performances during the 2016 AFF Championship in addition to being scouted by Consadole Sapporo previously.
 Chanathip played the first half of the 2017 season with his parent club, Muangthong United, before heading to Sapporo, Japan, in July 2017.

 On 26 July 2017, Chanathip made his debut for Consadole Sapporo in 2017 J.League Cup against Cerezo Osaka as a substitute replacing Ryota Hayasaka in the 46th minute.
 On 29 July 2017, he was part of the starting lineup in a J1 League match against Urawa Red Diamonds, his first ever league appearance.
 Besides, he became the first Thai footballer appearing in the top tier of Japan's professional football league system (Previously, other Thais only appeared in Japanese football semi-professional top tier or professional lower tiers.).
 His first J-League goal came through a header in a 3–3 draw at Cerezo Osaka on 2 March 2018.

 On 13 July 2018, Chanathip signed a contract with Consadole Sapporo, making him a permanent Hokkaido Consadole Sapporo player until 1 February 2019.

 On 3 December 2018, after leading Consadole Sapporo to a record high fourth-place finish in 2018 J1 League, Chanathip was voted by his teammates as the team's most valuable player of the season.
-After that, he was announced as one of the players in J.League team of the season, being the first ever Southeast Asian to do so.
+After that, he was announced as one of the players in J.League team of the season, being the first ever Southeast Asian to achieve this feat.